MohanIShim47/Scriptix/README.md

 </p>

 <p align="center">
-  <b>A modular bookmarklet toolkit for scripts, utilities, and browser tools</b>
+  <b>A modular bookmarklet toolkit for scripts, utilities, and browser tools that reminds you modding is your right</b>
 </p>

 ---